 One issue not covered by the above definition is quality of service (QoS).
 Under the CUS model QoS cannot be guaranteed at all times as the responsibility for interference management is delegated to the manufacturer and, to a lesser extent, the end user.
 In this case it is the manufacturer and/or user that takes responsibility for congestion management - in other words how users behave as the spectrum becomes more heavily used or how the equipment mitigates against other users.
-This is somewhat different from the individual licensed model where the National Regulatory Authority (NRA) - through the issue of a licence and managed co-ordination between licensees - effectively provides an assurance over the level of protection that may be expected.
+This is somewhat different from the individual licensed model where the National Regulatory Authority (NRA) - through the issue of a licence and managed coordination between licensees - effectively provides an assurance over the level of protection that may be expected.
 In cases where both approaches share the same band, the regulator maintains a role with regard to dealing with issues of harmful interference.
+It is worth noting that the spectrum management approach will influence the type of service that is likely to be provided.
+For example, under the CUS approach it can be more difficult for an operator to distinguish their product through quality of service.